Hierarchy and renderer

 By default, the engine comes configured with a number of layers, and there’s one for each of these platforms : Plaforms, MovingPlatforms, OneWayPlatforms, MovingOneWayPlatforms respectively.
 If you add more layers, or change these, make sure to replicate these changes on your characters.

 From the inspector you can also customize the raycasts.
 Their number really depends on the size of your character.
 What you’ll want to achieve is as few raycasts as possible (for performance reasons, even though raycasts are not really an issue these days), but with raycasts close enough to each other that no platform/enemy/whatever could fit between two raycasts (and in this case wouldn’t be detected by the engine).
+If you ever have your character jump in the air for “no reason”, it’s probably because something managed to fit between two raycasts.
+In that case you’ll want to either increase the amount of raycasts, or more likely just fix that at the design level by editing your scene and props.

 Character Level Bounds